 - Engineer – Takes care of the ships technical systems like reactors, shields and life support.
 Engineers can also perform emergency repairs during the combat.

 - Gunner – Operates the ship’s different weapon systems.

 - Command – Acts as the captain of the ship or in other commanding positions coordinating the actions of the other crew members.

-A single crew member can also handle multiple positins, like pilot and shoot the ships main weapons, but in these cases the crew member cannot use any of the systems to their full potential.
+A single crew member can also handle multiple positions, like pilot the ship and shoot its primary weapons, but in these cases, a single crew member cannot use any of the systems to their full potential.

-Also, multiple crew members can man different positions in a ship and share different operations of that post.
-For example multiple engineers can handle different systems of the ship.
+Also, multiple crew members can staff different positions in a ship and share different operations of that post.
+For example, multiple engineers can handle different systems of the ship.
 One could take care of the shields and energy distribution while another engineer could handle emergency repairs during the combat.

 There can also be other positions in a ship, like the medical officer or the security officer, but these positions do not have a critical function during space combats.